 Recipe for Success

-Who will define British street food in 2017?
-Last year, it was Baked in Brick and Buddha Belly – backed up by 15 other traders on the top of their game – who played to the hearts, minds, and stomachs of the British public at the final of the British Street Food Awards.
-How’d they get there?
+Who will define British street food in 2018?
+Last year, it was Wingmans and Baked In Brick – backed up by 15 other traders on the top of their game – who played to the hearts, minds, and stomachs of the British public at the final of the 2017 British Street Food Awards in Manchester.
+But how did they get there?
 We’ll give you a hint – there was nary a pizza in sight.
-The success of Irish tacos, beef shin calzones, and live fire-baked angel cakes meant the people were after something a little different from the usual.
+The success of beef shin calzones, jackfruit and shiitake mushroom rotis and live hand-raised pies meant the people were after something a little different from the usual.

 So what’s on the cards this year?
-We’ll tell you pretty soon – the applications are coming in thick and fast for the Scottish Street Food Awards, and we’ve got the scissors primed over the red tape, as entries for the 7th British Street Food Awards will open shortly.
+We’ll tell you pretty soon – the applications are all in, and with the Scottish Street Food Awards round the corner, we’ve got the scissors primed over the red tape, and the trophies on order….

-We’re divulging this now because there’s a lot at stake for entering traders (and, let’s be honest, we’ve got a bit of prep to do if the number of entries comes anywhere near last year’s 3,000).
+We’re divulging this now because there’s a lot at stake for traders.
 Dishes need to be perfected, suppliers need to be secured, and the public needs to be wooed.
 But don’t take it from us.
-Take it from the traders who’ve been there, and bagged a trophy or two in the process.
-Here are their tips on how to be a good candidate in the awards.
-So, y’know, if you think you’ve got what it takes…
+Take it from the traders who’ve been there, done it, and bagged a trophy or two in the process.
+Here are their tips on how to be a good candidate in the Awards.
+So, y’know, if you think you’ve got what it takes for next year…